ajdillhoff/CSE6363/assignments/assignment1/README.md

 The Iris flower dataset (https://en.wikipedia.org/wiki/Iris_flower_data_set) was organized by Ronald Fisher in 1936.
 It is a commonly used dataset for introductory machine learning concepts.
-You will use this dataset for both classification and regression.
+You will use this dataset for fitting and evaluating your regression model.

 ### 1.1 Preparing the Data